 However, if certain requirements are met, there are specific capital gains that qualify as non-taxable income.
-Note that article 17(8) LIR, which provides a special tax treatment for capital gains, only applies to (i) natural persons, not to companies, other legal persons or assets allocated to individual businesses; and (ii) if the transactions are not between related parties under the terms of the said article and article 8(17) of the Chilean Tax Code.
+Note that article 17(8) LIR, which provides a special tax treatment for capital gains, only applies to (i) individuals, not to companies, other legal persons or assets allocated to individual businesses; and (ii) if the transactions are not between related parties under the terms of that article and of article 8(17) of the Chilean Tax Code.

-Capital gains (i.e., the increased value)

-obtained from the transfer of shares and

-corporate rights not provided in article

-107 LIR (shares and rights of non-listed

-companies) qualify as taxable income.
+Capital gains (i.e., the increased value) obtained from the transfer of shares and corporate rights not provided in article 107 LIR (shares and rights of non-listed companies): This constitutes taxable income, except for disposals made by individuals to non-related parties, in which case there is a non-taxable income of approximately EUR 8,650.